weihanglo/weihanglo.github.io/source/_posts/how-is-new-terminal-in-vs-code-so-fast.md

 ### Rendering Unicode Characters Wrong

 When it comes to strings and texts.
 This may be a big nightmare to all developers.
 One feature Xterms.js always promoting is handling CJK fonts well.
-Actually, before introduing canvas renderer, most of this works done by browsers' DOM render engine internally to handle various widths of Unicode characters.
+Actually, before introducing canvas renderer, most of this works done by browsers' DOM render engine internally to handle various widths of Unicode characters.
 When the team chose to render character on our own renderer, the burden fell on Xterm.js itself.
 To render texts properly, Xterm.js needs to manually track width of all characters.
 Explicitly set width of render region is a must.
 2D Canvas API is always that imperative and there is no way to stay away from it.

-Surprisely, Xterm.js has alreadly done it before canvas render landed!
+Surprisingly, Xterm.js has already done it before canvas render landed!
 It used a custom data structure to track width of a character for some resizing calculations.
 The only task after renderer changed is passing the character width into `canvas.fillText`.

 Actually, character width received from terminal input are not always correct.
 Some characters [consume more space than expected][emoji-issue].The truth is Xterm.js extracted some concepts from [this `wcwidth.c` implementation][wcwidth].
-Although the implementation covered almost all CJK and other Unicode chacters with various width, it have not been modified time since 2007.
+Although the implementation covered almost all CJK and other Unicode characters with various width, it have not been modified time since 2007.
 During these 10 years, Emoji become prosperous.
-Suddenly, oudated `wcwidth` implementation cannot support arriving crazy overflowing characters.
+Suddenly, outdated `wcwidth` implementation cannot support arriving crazy overflowing characters.

 But Xterm.js team did not feel contented with the situation, and later they [resolved the issue][emoji-issue-resolve] blazing fast.
 If you want to know about what they did, there was nothing but [delegating up the responsibility of width calculation][measure-text] to web browsers' render engine.
 When calling `ctx.measureText`, the render engine measures the target text in specific canvas context, then returns a `TextMatrix` that stores information abount how the text would be rendered, such as `width`, `actualBoundingBoxLeft`, and `alphabeticBaseline`.
-This implmenetation need not to aquire any Unicode code point mapping beforehand.
+This implementation need not to acquire any Unicode code point mapping beforehand.
 Just believe that all browsers do it right.

 ### Lack of True Color Support

 As hardware advanced, true color terminal programs are more common nowadays.
 The lack of real true color support become a major problems of Xterm.js.
-I haven't trace to intent why the original Xterm.js supported only ANSI 256 color, but it makes sense that canvas renderder does not support true color.
+I haven't trace to intent why the original Xterm.js supported only ANSI 256 color, but it makes sense that canvas renderer does not support true color.

 There is a class `ColorManager` which constructs ANSI 256 color to hex color mapping table beforehand in Xterm.js v3.
 This eliminates dupe computations of each hex color.
 However, If we want to store all the true color palette, that would be combinations of 3 color channels (RGB) mutiplying alpha channel, which approximately equal to 16 million of combinations!
 It's impossible to store that huge `CharAtlas` in memory simultaneously.

 Thus, they use a hacky way (in [Terminal.ts][xtermjs-pre-color]) to make colors look like true color.
 The goal of this algorithm is to find the nearest color in ANSI 256 color palette.
-While we try [some real tests][gist-true-color] on it, wes still can tell the differences without doubt.
+While we try [some real tests][gist-true-color] on it, we still can tell the differences without doubt.
 Some matching results are even so worse that they almost look like inverted colors.
 Many open-source projects depended on Xterm.js are eager for true color supports, including famous terminal app [Hyper][hyper-true-color].
-However, it seems that supports for true color is not the primary goal and has been remove from v3 milestons, but [the related discussion on Github][true-color-issue] is still valuable to take a look.
+However, it seems that supports for true color is not the primary goal and has been remove from v3 milestones, but [the related discussion on Github][true-color-issue] is still valuable to take a look.

 ![Real True Color Image](real-true-color-image.png)
 > The **REAL** true color in [Alacritty][alacritty].